-A GMAT or GRE General Test that is not more than five years old is required for admission to the Part-Time MBA Program.
+A GMAT or Executive Assessment (EA) or GRE General Test that is not more than five years old is required for admission to the Online MBA Program.

-For GMAT, arrange for the testing service to send an official score report to the Part-Time MBA Program, code D2N-VJ-83.
+For GMAT & EA, arrange for the testing service to send an official score report to the Online MBA Program, code D2N-VJ-83.
 Results normally arrive 2-3 weeks after the test.
 For GRE, arrange for the testing service to send an official score report to us using institution code 8387.
 Results may take up to 3-4 weeks to arrive.

-Please note we don't have a minimum GMAT or GRE required score, but do have average scores.
+Please note we don't have a minimum GMAT or EA or GRE required score, but do have average scores.

 Eligibility for an Academic Test (GMAT/GRE) Waiver